manuakasam/ZF2_3_QuickStart_Rewrite/06_forms_and_fieldsets.md

             )
         ));
     }
 }
 ```

 As you can see this class is pretty handy.
 All we do is to have our class extend `Zend\Form\Fieldset` and then we
-overwrite the parents `__construct()` method and add all the elements we need to the fieldset.
-This `Fieldset` can now
+write a `__construct()` method and add all the elements we need to the fieldset.
+This `Fieldset` can now be used by
-be used by as many forms as we want.
+as many forms as we want.
 So let's go ahead and create our first `Form`.

-Creating the InsertAlbumForm
+Creating the AlbumForm
 ============================

 Now that we have our `AlbumFieldset` in place, we need to use it inside a `Form`.
 We then need to add a Submit-Button